First Baptist Church to hold third annual Blessing of the Bikes event on May 2

-MUSCATINE — While most people may only associate blessing with church, one group has shown that their faith can be taken anywhere – especially on the road.
+MUSCATINE — While most people may only associate blessings with church, one group has shown that their faith can be taken anywhere – especially on the road.

-For the third year in a row, the Pearl City Disciples, a local chapter of the Christian Motorcycles Association (CMA), will be holding a Blessing of the Bikes event at First Baptist Church, 303 Mulberry Avenue, on Sunday, May 2 starting at 9 a.m.
+For the third year in a row, the Pearl City Disciples, a local chapter of the Christian Motorcycles Association, will be holding a Blessing of the Bikes event starting at 9 a.m. on Sunday, May 2 at First Baptist Church, 303 Mulberry Ave.

 “It was actually started by the pastor of a church in Blue Grass, who is a member of our CMA chapter here in Muscatine,” Carey said.
 “He started it about 14-15 years ago.”